swyxio/swyxdotio/content/writing/technical/best-practice-open-source.md

 These standards aren't just made up for shits and giggles.
 They genuinely help the open source community work better together:

-- Descriptions are important as short oneliners for people to understand what your repo is for.
+- **Descriptions** are important as short oneliners for people to understand what your repo is for.
-- Readme's are important for people to understand what your repo does and how to use it.
+- **Readme's** are important for people to understand what your repo does and how to use it.
 I have [strong views here!](https://twitter.com/swyx/status/1218711368989278208)
-- Codes of Conduct help define what is permissible behavior in your community.
+- **Codes of Conduct** help define what is permissible behavior in your community.
 And yes, every open source repo is a community.
-- CONTRIBUTING.md welcomes potential contributors and gives them information they need to get started.
+- `CONTRIBUTING.md` welcomes potential contributors and gives them information they need to get started.
 This is [particularly prone to unhelpful boilerplate](https://twitter.com/swyx/status/983467648997609477) - more thoughtful customization would help contributors.
+[Here is a great example from Kent C. Dodds](https://github.com/testing-library/react-testing-library/blob/master/CONTRIBUTING.md).
-- Licenses are important so people know what they can or cannot do with your code.
+- **Licenses** are important so people know what they can or cannot do with your code.
 [GitHub's default is no license](https://twitter.com/swyx/status/1218711368989278208) - this is bad, because without a license, some people are technically not even allowed to LOOK at your code.
-- Issue and PR templates help maintainers ask basic checklist questions to improve the quality of issues and contributions (and waste less time on back-and-forth).
+- **Issue and PR templates** help maintainers ask basic checklist questions to improve the quality of issues and contributions (and waste less time on back-and-forth).
 - `.gitignore` is important because people often forget to ignore their `node_modules` and `.DS_Store` and other non-core folders.
+Consider also adding `.vscode`
-- (Nice to have) - CHANGELOG.md for updates.
+- (optional) - `CHANGELOG.md`, `.nvmrc`, `.gitattributes`, `CODEOWNERS`, `.editorconfig`, `.prettierrc`, `SUPPORT`

 This isn't a huge list of stuff, but it can be a bit of a drag to set all this up manually especially if you operate [Open Source by Default](http://artsy.github.io/series/open-source-by-default/).
 Most of my own repos don't even meet these standards because it is such a drag to set them up.